Kriz-hub/Holiday-Dialysis/README.md

 All titles have also some hover transition on it.
 For the smaller devices only icons and navigation have a hovering effect.

-To get it really finished I brought an increase of shadow in after hovering.
-I saw an interesting youtube to do it on a way to keep the rendering significant lower, good for older devices, see Acknowledgements.
-The trick is animate opacity instead of animating shadow size.
+To get this project really finished I added shadow hovering.
+I saw an interesting youtube to do it on a way to keep the rendering significant lower which is good for older devices, see Acknowledgements.
+The trick is to animate opacity instead of animating shadow size.

 #### Footer
-* On the left 2 icons appear with Facebook and Twitter, on the right a copyright mark appears.
+On the left 2 icons appear with Facebook and Twitter, on the right a copyright mark appears.
 Facebook and Twitter is enough for this site.
 Hospitals aren't that much into social media.

 ## Skeleton
 The wireframe was made in Balsamiq.
 At first I hadn't an idea how to make a responsive design, my only thoughts in the beginning was to get it right on my lap top.
 Therefore I couldn't make wireframes for tablet or smartphone.
 This were the early wireframes: